-Organisers often get far too many applications, and want to streamline the application process, so will not spend extra time because you couldn’t be bothered.
+Popular show organisers often get 100’s of applications, so they will not spend extra time because you couldn’t be bothered.
 Make their life easy!

-Tip 2: Show your work off with the best pictures
+Tip 2: Show your work off with your best pictures

 You can show single products or create a collection.